akashgreninja/Doggonation/README.md

 ## Introduction

-The torchvision library is a popular computer vision library for PyTorch.
-It provides a set of functions and classes that can be used to easily and efficiently load and preprocess image datasets, as well as pre-trained models for image classification and object detection.
+The Torchvision library is a popular computer vision library which is a part of the PyTorch project.
+PyTorch is an open source machine learning framework.
+Torchvision Library provides a set of functions and classes that can be used to easily and efficiently load and preprocess image datasets, as well as pre-trained models for image classification and object detection.

 One of the pre-trained models available in torchvision is AlexNet, a deep convolutional neural network that was developed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton in 2012.
 AlexNet is known for its outstanding performance on the ImageNet dataset, and it helped to popularize deep learning in computer vision.